chakrit/simple-acl/README.md

 Just open a new Github issue or ping me [@chakrit](http://twitter.com/chakrit) on Twitter.

-If you see me hanging around the IRC, just ping me :)
+If you see me hanging around #node.js IRC channel, that works too, just say hi :)